 6. Computer Forensics Analysts

 Forensics analysts focus on cyber-crime, an ever-growing phenomenon.
-They work with law enforcement agencies in both public and private sector organizations and are asked to undertake a wide variety of tasks, including:
+They work with law enforcement agencies in both public and private sector organisations and are asked to undertake a wide variety of tasks, including:

 • Recovering deleted files